 If you create a new security feature for a bank note, folks will praise it until they realize a way in which it isn’t perfect.
 Then, they’ll tell you that it’s useless because it doesn’t prevent counterfeiting.
 That’s human nature, and the same types of criticism have been applied to counterfeit detection pens by collectors and merchants around the world.

-The truth is that there are inherent flaws associated with counterfeit detector pens, and they have been cracked in several ways that criminals can now use to avoid their fake notes being discovered.
-First, Vitamin C solutions that are used to prepare invisible ink can also cause counterfeit bills to pass a pen test.
-A 0.030 M solution of vitamin C, produced by grinding up store-bought supplement tablets, was applied to a fake banknote, inhibiting the iodine-starch reaction and producing a “false negative” (the test showed that the bill was not fake, but it was).
+The truth is that there are inherent flaws associated with counterfeit detector pens.
+A flaw in the pen has been cracked in several ways that criminals can now use to avoid their fake notes being discovered.
+First, Vitamin C solutions that are used to prepare invisible coatings and applied to fake banknotes.
+When someone uses the pen, the fakers solution can also cause counterfeit bills to pass a pen test.

 Are Counterfeit Detector Pens a Reliable Technology?

 A banknote contains numerous security features, and a counterfeit detector pen is a tool that tests just one of them – but what about the rest?
-The truth is that there are ways to work around this counterfeit detection method, especially by applying other chemicals to counterfeit bank notes that interfere with the iodine-starch reaction.
+The truth is that there are ways to work around many counterfeit detection methods.

 Like any authenticity test, counterfeit detector pens are effective in many scenarios, but flawed in others.
 There is no silver bullet test when it comes to counterfeit detection.
 The best approach is to educate yourself on the security features present in the bills you collect, and ensure that you examine notes adequately before purchasing or accepting them.
-You’ll have to rely on yourself on your faculties, but you can learn the skills that will keep your business or collection safe from counterfeiters.
+You’ll have to rely on all your senses, but you can learn the skills that will keep your business or collection safe from counterfeiters.